jstriebel/data-analysis-speedup/README.md

 * Memory & Precision Tradeoffs
 * Jit-ting with numba

 This talk is suited for data scientists on a beginner and intermediate level, typically working with a numpy/scipy/… stack or similar.
-The talk gives strategies & concrete suggestions how to speed up an existing analysis pipeline, which is demonstrated practically on an example, showing the gained speed & memory improvements of each step.
+The talk gives strategies & concrete suggestions how to speed up an existing analysis pipeline, which is demonstrated practically on an example, showing the gained speed improvements of each step.

 ![](https://2022.pycon.de/static/media/twitter/VYS8XY.png)